Seekins Street is the namesake of Walter Ernest Mebroy Seekins

 The first attempt to make the newly formed public way an official street did not pass however a future warrant was accepted by voters by 1910.

-In 1905, the Hartland P of H Grange #452 built their new dedicated Grange Hall on Seekins Street.
+In 1910, Hartland P of H Grange #452 built their new dedicated Grange Hall on Seekins Street.
+The original building burnt in 1923 and was later replaced.
 Following their disbandment in the early 1960s, the building was used by town civic groups before being razed in the early 1970s and replaced with a Public Tennis & Basketball Court.

-Seekins Street in the background with Grange Hall to the right (Photo courtesy of Maggie Smith)
+Seekins Street in the background with Grange Hall to the right – c1915 (Photo courtesy of Maggie Smith)

 Ariel View of Seekins Street – 2014 (Photo courtesy of Linda Paine)